 As the name implies, the effect of this element is the soaking in or absorption of sound resulting in the reduction of ensuing noise.
 For insulation, you fill the space between the joists with an insulating material.

 This material will absorb some of the vibrations but not all.
-Insulating materials include fiberglass, cellulose, recycled cotton, open cell foam and mineral wood.
+Insulating materials include fiberglass, cellulose, recycled cotton, open-cell foam, and mineral wool.

 The idea with insulation is not to fill your ceiling or compress the material but to keep the density low.
 It is quite specific to reducing airborne noise.